 - School will begin at age 3: The Right to Education Act (RTE) will now cover free and compulsory schooling from age 3 up to 18 years, instead of 6 to 14 years.
 This brings early childhood education of ages 3 to 5, for the first time, under the scope of formal schooling.

 - Students will be taught in their mother tongue: Although not compulsory, the NEP suggests students until class five should be taught in their mother tongue or regional language as a way to help children learn and grasp non-trivial concepts quicker.

 - One umbrella body for the entire higher education system: Under the Higher Education Commission of India (HECI), public and private higher education institutions will be governed by the same set of norms for regulation, accreditation and academic standards.

-- Higher education becomes multidisciplinary: The policy proposes that all universities and colleges aim to become multidisciplinary by 2040.
+- Higher education becomes multidisciplinary: This policy proposes that all universities and colleges aim to become multidisciplinary by 2040.
 This will allow students to make their own subject combinations based on their skill set and interest areas.

-- Undergraduate degrees will have multiple exit options: Under the new policy, colleges and universities in India are authorised to award a certificate after completing one year of study in a field or a diploma after two years of study.
+- Undergraduate degrees will have multiple exit options.
+Under the new policy, colleges and universities in India are authorised to award a certificate after completing one year of study in a field or a diploma after two years of study.
 A Bachelor’s degree continues to be awarded after a minimum three-year programme.